 Program: M.S., Environmental and Occupational Health

 Environmental and Occupational Health (EOH) is concerned with the biological, chemical and physical factors affecting human health and the environment.
-Our major provides a solid science-based education with practical applications for a safer and healthier environment.
-As a result, our graduates work in a variety of high-demand jobs, such as air quality, water quality, food safety, housing, industrial hygiene, safety, hazardous waste management, environmental consulting and radiation safety.
-Our graduates also work in a wide range of settings, including private industry (aerospace, manufacturing, food production, biotechnology and many others), local government (city and county health departments), state government (Cal OSHA and Cal EPA), federal government (Public Health Service, EPA, OSHA, Department of Health and Human Services), unions, public interest groups, universities and lobbying organizations.
+The program provides a solid science-based education with practical applications for a safer and healthier environment.
+As a result, graduates work in a variety of high-demand jobs, such as air quality, water quality, food safety, housing, industrial hygiene, hazardous waste management, environmental consulting and radiation safety.
+Graduates also work in a wide range of settings, including private industry (aerospace, manufacturing, food production, biotechnology and many others), local government (city and county health departments), state government (Cal OSHA and Cal EPA), federal government (Public Health Service, EPA, OSHA, Department of Health and Human Services), unions, public interest groups, universities and lobbying organizations.

-Our courses are explicitly designed to give students the skills needed to succeed on the job.
-Local employers, many of whom have graduated from this department, routinely seek our graduates as new hires.
-As one of the largest programs of its kind in the nation, we have an extensive network of environmental and occupational health professionals dedicated to the protection of the environment and community, as well as worker health and safety.
+Courses are explicitly designed to give students the skills needed to succeed on the job.
+Local employers, many of whom have graduated from this department, routinely seek CSUN graduates as new hires.
+As one of the largest programs of its kind in the nation, the department has an extensive network of environmental and occupational health professionals dedicated to the protection of the environment and community, as well as worker health and safety.

 The M.S. degree is designed to prepare the graduate for higher-level professional activities, including research, analysis and management of EOH systems.